Varo Energy acquires second biogas firm in 2023

 By Ron Bousso

-LONDON, June 15 (Reuters) - European refiner and trader Varo Energy is acquiring biogas supplier Renewable Energy Services (RES), its second deal this year in a sector which is expected to grow rapidly as economies seek to reduce carbon emissions.
+LONDON, June 15 (Reuters) - European refiner Varo Energy is acquiring biogas trader Renewable Energy Services (RES), Varo said on Thursday, its second deal this year in a sector which is expected to grow rapidly as economies seek to reduce carbon emissions.

-Varo, owned by Carlyle CG.O and energy trader Vitol VITOLV.UL, said on Thursday the RES acquisition would add 1 terawatt-hours of biogas trading capacity, the equivalent to the greenhouse gas emissions of 100,000 homes in Europe.
+Varo, owned by Carlyle CG.O and energy trader Vitol VITOLV.UL, said the RES acquisition would add 1 terawatt-hour of biogas trading capacity, which is the equivalent to the greenhouse gas emissions of 100,000 homes in Europe.

 In January, Varo bought an 80% stake in Dutch biogas maker Bio Energy Coevorden BV (BEC) with a view to doubling its biogas capacity by 2026.